Fees and Retainers

 For example, where the retainer is calculated based on the Adjudicator’s hourly rate times sixty hours, if the Adjudicator believes that he or she will spend over sixty hours on the adjudication, then he or she may wish to request (and collect) an additional amount for the retainer.
 Alternatively, where the Adjudicator had set, for example, a Pre-Designed Adjudication Process for the adjudication, and where the Adjudicator and the Parties later determined that the process required a site visit, the Parties and Adjudicator may also agree to a higher fee, requiring a higher amount for the retainer.

-Adjudicators can request an additional retainer through the Fees screen of ODACC’s Custom System, a screenshot of which is found below (at Figure 5).
-The bottom of the Fees screen contains an Additional Retainer section that functions in the same way as the Initial Fee screen (described above).
+Adjudicators can request an additional retainer through the Fees page of ODACC’s Custom System, a screenshot of which is found below (at Figure 5).
+The bottom of the Fees page contains an Additional Retainer section that functions in the same way as the Initial Fee page (described above).
 The Referral Fee and Certification Fee will not be collected for additional retainers.

 ODACC will attempt to collect retainers from the Parties and will pay Adjudicators on the 15th of the month after conclusion of the adjudication or after the fees are received, whichever is later.